 - Agamon Hula

 During the mentioned seasons, Saar Falls are quite impressive.
 And depending on the chosen trail, you can hike anywhere from ten minutes to half a day.
-In any case, if you are in the area, I would suggest making a stop there.
+In any case, if you are in the area, I would suggest stopping there.

 Have you ever been to Saar Falls?
 Tell us about your experience in the comments below.